 1970 Chevrolet Camaro Coupe

-With a Maroon respray in 2003, this straight liner has plenty of spit shine left on the steel.
+With a Light Driftwood Metallic respray on this street legal straight liner has plenty of spit shine left on the steel.
 Exterior gaps are good, and panels remain straight.
-A snazzy wide white stripe runs up the scooped hood and continues on the rear deck with a spoiler.
-Bumpers are mirror-like, and all trim remains very nicely preserved.
+A large rear facing hood scoop allows for plenty of nostrils for the inhale and the power plant just under.
+Black racing stripes start at the front of the hood which has taken on a somewhat Trans Am look with a V front grille, single headlights and round parking/signal lighting just next to the grille.
+Front split bumpers are fiberglass and mirror-like, and all trim remains very nicely preserved.
 Starting in 1970, began the years when GM began to change the design of the Camaro, and blurred the lines between a Camaro and a Pontiac, give a gaze to the front of the car and it will pan out!
 Not a true “beak” but certainly features that resemble each other.
-15-inch polished Centerline AutoDrag wheels are on all 4 corners, and we see the fronts wrapped with 165R15's and the rear with Mickey Thompson ET Street 325/50R15's
+15-inch polished Weld Prostar wheels are wrapped with 165R15's in front, and with 26x7.5x15 on the rear.
+Bringing up the rear of the car is a small spoiler, more wide black stripes and the round tail lighting.

 Yes!
 Yes!
 Yes!
 It definitely drives, it certainly starts, and it offers up plenty of ear candy when the throttle is pushed.
-Climbing in is a bit much for this 60 YO writer, but once in it is comfortable, and all is working well.
-Noted there are no wipers and heater has long since been removed.
+Climbing in is a bit much for this 62 year old writer, but once in it is comfortable, and all is working well.
+Definitely an all polished like a shiny black striped apple, eager to give a teaching lesson to a lesser vehicle who dares to step up to the line…

-At first glance an original 1970 style Camaro with some interesting wheels.
-But if we dig deeper, there is plenty of extra work that went into this car on the mechanical front, and if remotely interested, you should have a gander at the specs, which are extensively documented.
-Let's go racin' kids!
+At first glance an original 1970 style Camaro with some interesting wheels and a big rear facing scooped hood.
+But if we dig deeper, there is plenty of extra blood, sweat and tears that went into this car on the mechanical front, and if remotely interested, you should have a gander at the specs, which are extensively documented.
+Consigner estimates she'll put out 650 to 700 horsepower and runs 10.50's in the 1/4 mile.
+Shall I kick your ass now, or later?

 N-Norwood, OH Assy Plant